objcio/articles/2014-12-?-lldb-debugging.md

 ### LLDB and Python

 LLDB has full, built-in [Python support](http://lldb.llvm.org/python-reference.html).
 If you type `script` in LLDB, it will open a Python REPL.
-You can add any python after the command to have it executed without entering the REPL:
+If you type `script` in LLDB, it will open a Python REPL.
+You can also pass a line of Python to the `script command` and have it executed without entering the REPL:

     (lldb) script import os
     (lldb) script os.system("open http://www.objc.io/")